leadedge/SpoutCam/binaries/SPOUTCAM/readme.txt

 SPOUTCAM SETTINGS

-A separate utility program "SpoutCamSettings" allows options to be selected for SpoutCam.
+A utility program "SpoutCamSettings" allows options to be selected for SpoutCam.
 SpoutCamSettings.exe, 64 bit build, must be copied to this folder,

 RESOLUTION